Robert Thorogood: Death in Paradise

 Thorogood wrote five episodes of the first series of Death in Paradise.
 The first episode aired in November 2011 to an overnight audience of nearly 6 million.
 The first episode of the second series aired in 2013 to an overnight audience of nearly 7 million.
-Thorogood also wrote two episodes on the second series, three of the third series, and one episode in each of the following series, except for the tenth series.
-In February 2019 it was announced by the BBC that the show had been commissioned for series nine and ten.
+Thorogood also wrote two episodes of the second series, three of the third series, two of the sixth and seventh series, and one episode in each of the others up until series nine.

 Spin-off novels

 In January 2014, it was announced that Thorogood had signed a deal with MIRA / Harlequin to write three Richard Poole Murder Mystery novels.
 The first of the three – A Meditation on Murder – was published in hardback in January 2015 and in paperback in May 2015.

 The second – The Killing of Polly Carter – was published in hardback in December 2015 and in paperback in early 2016.
 The third – Death Knocks Twice – was published in hardback in July 2017 and in paperback in October 2017.
 Murder in the Caribbean, the fourth mystery, was published in December 2018.